singularityware/singularityware.github.io/pages/docs/user-docs/docs-quickstart.md

 Users can also [write help docs specific to a container](/docs-recipes#help) or for an internal module called an [app](/docs-scif-apps).
 If those help docs exist for a particular container, you can view them like so.

 ```
-$ singularity help container.img            # See the container's help, if provided
+$ singularity help container.simg            # See the container's help, if provided
-$ singularity help --app foo container.img  # See the help for foo, if provided
+$ singularity help --app foo container.simg  # See the help for foo, if provided
 ```

 ## Download pre-built images